chris-youn/tutorfy-website/README.md

 ## Administration Module:

 - Admins can archive/unarchive existing threads and comments.
+- Admins can view user details.
 - Admins can make users or remove users from admin roles.
+- Admins can make users or remove users from tutor roles.
 - Admins can lock/unlock user's accounts.
-- Admins can post new products to the shop.
-- Admins can delete products in the shop.

-This section in the prototype phase will allow users to archive users, threads, and individual posts.
-Additional functionality will come in the final version.
-Currently this page will be on the navigation bar for all users to access, but in the final version, it will only be accessible to admin users.

 ## Accessing the website:
 - You can access the website under this link: https://titan.csit.rmit.edu.au/~s4015064/assignment-3-final-website-wps_group_3/homepage/homepage.php